flrnbc/arxiv_script/README.md

-# ARXIV-SCRIPT
+# arXiv-script (axs)
+## background
+The arXiv (www.arxiv.org) is the most important open-access repository for electronic preprints in various sciences, e.g. Computer Science, Mathematics and Physics.
+Even though it is 'only' moderated and not peer-reviewed, ...

+## the script
-Simple command line tool to view and download arxiv files directly from the terminal.
+The arXiv script (axs) is a simple command line tool to view and download arXiv

 ## FUNCTIONALITY